open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

    }

-Adding spikes to the canvas
+Pushing spikes to the canvas
 ----------------------------

-Since all the parameters are set-up, we can start adding spike sample numbers for each incoming spike handled by the processor.
-First, lets create an array of sample numbers inside the canvas to store all the incoming data and also create a function inside the canvas whcih will be used by the processor to send spike sample numbers to the canvas.
+Now that all the parameters have been created, we can start pushing information about each incoming spike received by the processor.
+First, let's create a function for sending sample numbers to the canvas, and an array to store them.

 .. code-block:: c++